sqz-xy/gad-sdk/docs_sphinx/longform/sensorcharacterisation.rst

 A key question when providing aiding to any sensor fusion algorithm is: what data rate will produce the best results?

-Generally speaking, the ideal rate for an OxTS INS to receive data from an aiding source will lie in the range of 1-10Hz.
+As a heuristic an ideal rate for an OxTS INS to receive data from an aiding source will lie in the range of 1-10 Hz.
 GNSS receivers like those found in OxTS devices typically output in this range, and they are excellent sources of aiding.

+The chosen data rate will depend on the type of error the aiding source has.
+For example, some aiding sources will provide highly precise yet inaccurate measurements.
+For best results in this case, a lower data rate would be advised.

 .. _streamiddefinition: